Vicenza railway station

 Vicenza railway station (Stazione di Vicenza) (IATA: VNZ) serves the town and comune of Vicenza, in the Veneto region, northeastern Italy.
 Opened in 1846, it forms part of the Milan–Venice railway, and is also a junction of two branch lines, to Schio and Treviso, respectively.

 The station is currently owned by Rete Ferroviaria Italiana (RFI).
 The commercial area of the passenger building is managed by Centostazioni.
 Train services to and from the station are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+Each of these companies is a subsidiary of Ferrovie dello Stato Italiane (FS), Italy's state-owned rail company.

 Features

 The station has a large passenger building that houses many facilities for passengers, the headquarters of the Railway Police, and the offices of Trenitalia and the station management.

 The six through platforms at the station are numbered from 1 to 6.
 At the far eastern end of the station, there are also two bay platforms (1 Giardino and 2 Giardino), at which trains arrive from and depart to Schio and Treviso.
 In total, there are eight platform tracks for passengers, plus some tracks for the exclusive use of goods handling, manoeuvering, stabling and storage.

 The station is equipped with a locomotive depot, and a short distance away there are major repair shops.